code-423n4/2022-10-blur-findings/data/supernova-Q.md

-# L-01  Manuall input of Chain id
+# L-01  Manual input of Chain id

 There is a chance of inputting the wrong chain id , that can break the EIP712 signing flow.